utahkay/clojure-banking/README.md

 ```

-You can look up how to throw an exception in Clojure, and implement this behavior.
+You can look up how to throw an exception in Clojure, and implement this behavior in the debit function.

 Got it?
 Here's what I have: